xvht/Solvent/README.md

     },
     "interpretation": {
       "likelihood": "moderate",
       "explanation": "Based on social activity, this may be an alt account.
-The account has very few followers, follows very few users."
+The account has very few followers, and follows very few users."
     }
   }
 }